Shadow Visitor (“I haunt” Series)

 “Shh!
 Let’s slink in the grand room,” I said.
 “Our Snow Queen’s palace, remember?”

-“If she can’t see, she’ll sense our passage.”
+“If she can’t see, OK.
+But she’ll sense our passage.”

 “She?
 Oh, baby boy, love you.”
 I strengthened my embrace around his body.
-“You’re Kai-frozen.”
+“You are … Kai-frozen.”

-“At daybreak, Mama will be near you, baby.”
+“At daybreak, baby.
+Mama will be near you.”

 “Now she’s dancing with Dad.
 If only they knew…” Damian broke into whimpering.

 For sure, the crone kept her eyes glued to the glass to peer inside.
 But I trusted her infirm eyesight.
-The damn shadow will soon liquefy from exhaustion and leak at the window’s bottom.
-What a laugh.
+The damn shadow will soon liquefy from exhaustion.
+And, ha, leak at our window’s bottom.
+A grand laugh.

 The shadow

-My guts cursed the TV-set flickers that set us in a damn limelight.
+My guts cursed the TV-set flickers.
+They set us in a damn limelight.
 Bloody bug, bleeding lame jokes and light-hearted songs.

 Stuck to the horror screen on the right, the shadow glided mid-ward.
 God!
 Damian’s terror wailed to my turbulent entrails.
 How dense, how strong a rock got?

-A million creepers climbed through the tube of my spine, legions crawled on my nape, swarmed in my skull, perforating my transfixed brain.
-I experienced hairs raising, and I was only eight.
+A million creepers climbed through the tube of my spine.
+Legions crawled on my nape, swarmed in my skull, perforating my transfixed brain.
+I experienced hairs raising, and I was only nine.
 Protect poor Damian, an ethereal voice said.

 When the shadow projected itself on the mantilla of the guardian door, we averted our eyes in shock.
-Mrs. Penesh, forgiven her soul, slept beside her old man in their fin de siècle mammoth bed.
+Mrs. Penesh, forgiven her soul, slept beside her old man for sure.
+In their fin de siècle mammoth bed.

-The thing jangled the doorknob with gentle touches.
-We stopped our prayer.
+The thing jangled the doorknob.
+With such gentle touches, that we stopped our prayer.
 The shadow sucked out the room’s air.
 Though light-headed, we refused to let the twinned rock disintegrate and collapse.

-Faint swishing, stealth clanging, diaphanous breaths gained horrendous clamorous volume.
+Faint swishing, stealth clanging, foreign breaths gained clamorous volume.
 Enough to scare the highest-rank angels’ hearts.

-We endeavored to sneak a glance at our forlorn, angelic table companion.
-The sparkly frost dimmed, its halo dissipating in the penumbra that the TV’s screams, with nonchalance, mocked.
+We sneaked a glance at our angelic table companion.
+So forlorn, though.
+The sparkly frost dimmed.
+Its halo dissipating in the penumbra that the TV’s screams, with nonchalance, mocked.

 The voice